-Place the palm-rest and keyboard assembly on a flat surface and perform the post-requisites to install the palm-rest and keyboard assembly.
+The figure indicates the palm-rest and keyboard assembly and before performing the pre-installation parts procedures for any palm-rest and keyboard assembly installation procedure.

-- 1. Install the power-adapter port.
+- 1. Install the WLAN antennas.

-- 2. Install the system board.
+- 2. Install the power button board with finger print reader.

-- NOTE: The system board can be installed with the thermal heat-sink attached to it in order to simplify the procedure and preserve the thermal bond between the system board and the thermal heat-sink.

-- 3. Install the touchpad.
+- 3. Install the system board.

-- 4. Install the speakers.
+- 4. Install the display assembly.

-- 5. Install the power button or the power button with fingerprint reader, whichever applicable.
+- 5. Install the speakers.

-- 6. Install the I/O board.
+- 6. Install the audio jack.

-- 7. Install the display assembly.
+- 7. Install the right fan.

-- 8. Install the coin-cell battery.
+- 8. Install the left fan.

-- 9. Install the thermal heat-sink.
+- 9. Install the battery.

-- 10. Install the thermal fan.

-- 11. Install the wireless card.

-- 12. Install the M.2 2230 solid-state drive or the M.2 2280 solid-state drive, whichever applicable.
+- 10. Install the M.2 2230 solid state drive or M.2 2280 solid state drive.

-- 13. Install the 3-cell battery or the 4-cell battery, whichever applicable.

-- 14. Install the base cover.
+- 11. Install the base cover.

-- 15. Follow the procedure in After working inside your computer.
+- 12. Follow the procedure in after working inside your computer.